Routine Monitoring Tests

 If results show as ‘abnormal’ when you look via our online patient access portal please ensure you look at the doctors comments as they may be acceptable for you and your doctor will indicate this in the comments section.

-If you are diabetic please know your feet check is part of the Annual Review by Nurse and you will also have a blood test every 6 months.
-Your eye test by the specialist retinopathy service will be sent separately on an annual basis
+If you are diabetic please know your foot check is part of the Annual Review by Nurse and you will also have a blood test every 6 months.
+Your eye test by the specialist retinopathy service will be sent separately on an annual basis.

 If you collect you medication from the surgery there will be information printed on the label on your medication.
 This tells you how to take the medication.
 If you do not understand any of the abbreviations which we have to use so that they fit on the label, please ask one of our receptionists or dispensary staff to explain.